ScorchingShade/JsPractice/README.md

 > A simple repo for all the commonly used practices in js acting as a quick refresher

+> I might create a platform for users to search through the problem statements and solve them further, but for now, this is simply a dump repo for all the practice I do on JS

 ## Install

 ```sh